 With a mindset shift into CRO, brands benefit from making informed decisions that are grounded in solid data and user research.
 Knowing what to improve and where to invest is half the battle, especially with higher targets for website performance, and limited staffing and budget resources.”

 Coming third is automated warehouse management software which, like inventory management software, suggests e-commerce retailers are looking to fix operational problems and control their costs.

-But why are ecommerce retailers so keen on fixing operational issues?
+But why are ecommerce retailers so keen to fix operational issues?

 The answer lies in the difficulties they are having when looking to take advantage of multichannel ecommerce.

-One in four ecommerce retailers had issues controlling their inventory when increasing sales channels
+One in four ecommerce retailers had issues controlling their inventory when increasing thier sales channels

 The boom in eCommerce over the last 12 months has led to half of our respondents increasing the number of channels they are selling across.